Skip to main content

 • Step 1: Find the PhD opportunity you want to apply for in the table below (if you click on each title the full advert sheet can be downloaded to a PDF file)

-• Step 2: Download the Word from Graduate Studies Competitive Funded Application Form and complete in full (one form for each opportunity).
+• Step 2: Download the Word document from Graduate Studies Competitive Funded Application Form and complete it in full, (one form for each opportunity).

 • Step 3: Email the completed form to [email protected] with the relevant Reference Code in the email subject line.